Brshank/Satellite-Drainage_SIP/README.md

 # Satalite-Drainage-Systems
 Our goal here is to figure out the drainage detection channel  using satellite images.
 The satellite images have a lot of noise so we will have to thruoghly clean the image or atleast highlight the contours to do requried detection.
 So we use image processing techniques

+This Mini Project was done by Hansin & Brshank :)
 The following process is followd